Lore3581/essays/emergentstrategy.md

     #juncture h2 { font-size: 28px; }
 </style>

-.ve-header "The Emergent Strategy Writing Collective — Call for Collaborators" position=top sticky background=gh:Lore3581/da4a-juncture/media/Header_ColorEdited_maxim-hopman-fiXLQXAhCfk-unsplash.jpg
+.ve-header "The Emergent Strategy Writing Collective — Call for Collaborators" position=top sticky background=gh:Lore3581/media/EmergentStrategyBG.png
+<br><br>

 > “in order to create a world that works for more people, for more life, we have to collaborate on the process of dreaming and visioning and implementing that world.
 We have to recognize that a multitude of realities have, do, and will exist.
 Collaborative Ideation is a way to get into this—ideation is the process of birthing new ideas, and the practice of collaborative ideation is about sharing that process as early as possible.” — adrienne maree brown in _Emergent Strategy: Shaping Change, Changing Worlds_